conduit-db/conduit-db/BLUEPRINT.md

 ## 4) Server

-The 3rd process type not including a memcached instance would be for responding to client requests.
+The 3rd process type not including a redis instance would be for responding to client requests.
 Would be based on kyuupichan's aiorpcx JSON-RPC protocol to work with ElectrumSV.

 It would first attempt to hit the cache and fallback to a db query.
 One of these Servers should be enough but more could